🧩 Schema Testing Tool

-You added schema markup but is it actually correct?
-Paste any URL or JSON-LD code and know instantly whether your structured data is valid, error-free, and eligible for Google rich results and AI Overview citations.
+Added schema markup but not sure if it is actually working?
+Paste any URL or JSON-LD code and find out instantly whether your structured data is valid, error-free, and eligible for Google rich results.

-✓ JSON-LD Validation ✓ Error Detection ✓ Rich Results Check ✓ 100% Free
+✓ JSON-LD Testing Tool ✓ Rich Results Check ✓ Schema Markup Validator ✓ 100% Free

 1. Enter Schema Markup (JSON‑LD)